 On Monday, September 21, 2015 President Garrett sent an email to the Cornell community about the findings of the AAU 2015 Campus Climate Survey on Sexual Assault and Sexual Misconduct.

-In it, she stated: "The aggregate AAU report, as well as the Cornell-specific report (executive summary, full report and tables) from the 19% (3,906) of our students who participated in the survey, reinforce what we have known, and what we have been working to address for many years: that student sexual assault is a serious national problem, occurring with unacceptable frequency at Cornell and on campuses across the country.
+In it, she stated: "The aggregate AAU report, as well as the Cornell-specific report from the 19% (3,906) of our students who participated in the survey, reinforce what we have known, and what we have been working to address for many years: that student sexual assault is a serious national problem, occurring with unacceptable frequency at Cornell and on campuses across the country.
 The results also underscore there is still more work to be done to educate and to help protect our students.
 Even one instance of sexual assault on our campus is one too many."

 The work Cornell is doing to prevent sexual violence, compassionately support survivors, and create a safer and more caring campus culture in which bias, harassment, and violence have no place continues with renewed vigor.